tangthinker/DFES/Readme.md

 Feature
 -------
-1. distributed system.
+1. Distributed system.
-2. mate-server through raft protocol implement CP architecture.
+2. Mate-Server through raft protocol implement CP architecture.
-3. data-server through Quorum NRW implement AP architecture.
+3. Data-Server through Quorum NRW implement AP architecture.
-4. using registry center manager all server information.
+4. Using Registry-Center manager all server information.
-5. using gRPC implement the communication among services.
+5. Using gRPC implement the communication among services.
-6. using multi-fragment to implement high availability.
+6. Using one fragment with multiple replicas which distributed in different machines to implement high availability.

 Quick start
 -----------